MikeRatcliffe/Recipes/recipes/spinach-and-wild-mushroom-breakfast-skillet.md

 2. Add garlic and shallots and continue sautéing for another 2-3 minutes until fragrant.
 3. Add spinach and sauté until wilted, another minute.
 4. Add butter while skillet is still hot and let it melt into the veggies.
-5. Separate 2 egg whites in a bowl, add 1/4 cup heavy cream and parmesan.
+5. Separate 2 egg whites in a bowl, add 60 ml heavy cream and parmesan.
 Whisk lightly to combine.
 6. Pour the egg white/cream mixture into the skillet, over the vegetables.
 7. Dot with cream cheese and sprinkle a pinch of salt and black pepper.
 8. Bake for 10 minutes.